Miles Graham: Second World War

 When the Second World War broke out in September 1939, Graham returned to his old regiment, which was now the Life Guards, with his old rank of captain.
 A wartime merger saw the Life Guards form part of the 1st Household Cavalry Regiment, one of the regiments of the 1st Cavalry Division, with Graham as its adjutant.
 Still a mounted formation, the 1st Cavalry Division moved to Palestine in 1940, and Graham became a staff officer at division headquarters.
 He then joined the headquarters of the newly formed Eighth Army, where he served in the Q (Quartermaster) Branch under the Deputy Adjutant and Quartermaster General (DA&QMG), Brigadier Sir Brian Robertson.
 For his services during Operation Crusader, Graham, now a major and acting lieutenant colonel, was mentioned in despatches on 16 April 1942, and he was made an Officer of the Order of the British Empire on 9 September 1942.

 Robertson and Graham survived the purge of the Eighth Army staff that followed the arrival of Lieutenant General Bernard Montgomery as army commander in August 1942.
 Graham succeeded Robertson as DA&QMG when the latter became the Eighth Army's chief administrative officer.
 Robertson and Graham developed the concept of the Field Maintenance Centre (FMC) for the support of fast-moving mobile operations.
 An FMC was like a military shopping centre, supplying all the needs of a corps.
 It dramatically reduced the response time to administrative needs of front line units and reduced the amount of paperwork that they needed to do to get their needs fulfilled.
 The FMC would later become a feature of British logistics in the Normandy Campaign.
 Graham succeeded Robertson as chief administrative officer of the Eighth Army, with the rank of brigadier in March 1943, and was mentioned in despatches on 24 June 1943.
-On 28 June 1943, he married Irene Lavender Francklin, the widow of an Army officer, Lieutenant Colonel William Seely, Commanding Officer of the South Nottinghamshire Hussars, who had been killed on 6 June 1942 in the battle of Battle of Gazala.
+On 28 June 1943, he married Irene Lavender Francklin, the widow of an Army officer, Lieutenant Colonel William Seely, Commanding Officer of the South Nottinghamshire Hussars, who had been killed on 6 June 1942 in the Battle of Gazala.